 Your lawyer’s details are added to your case page.

 CrowdJustice will reach out to your lawyer to confirm that they are instructed or potentially instructed, subject to the necessary funding being secured.
+If there are delays in receiving lawyer confirmation, it may be due to their pending actions, such as completing certain compliance steps or clarifying specific details requested by the platform.

 The lawyer confirmation of instruction is a mandatory step in the process.
 If your lawyer has not yet provided their confirmation, kindly contact them to expedite this step.
+CrowdJustice will verify that your lawyer agrees to represent you and can accept the raised funds as part of this step.

 3. Confirm Lawyer Approval